univention/univention-corporate-server/doc/architecture/services/udm.rst

 UDM modules map between LDAP objects and UDM objects.
 They format data upon read and write operations to and from the LDAP directory for representation to the user as shown in :numref:`services-udm-data-model`.
-UDM modules are in the center of the data mapping and emphasizes their translation role.
+UDM modules are in the center of the data mapping and emphasize their translation role.
 For example, widgets in |UMC| show a human readable representation of the data.
 Fields that represent a date value offer a calendar widget to the user.